 Transitioning To a Wholefoods Diet

-Here are a few recommendations when moving away from processed or fast foods:
+Here are a few recommendations for moving away from processed/fast foods:

 No pressure – The old saying ‘Rome wasn’t built in day’ is most certainly true in this case.
-It takes time to let go of old habits, particularly when they have been around for a while.
-Don’t put pressure on yourself to be perfect, but rather let yourself be and observe your relationship with the foods and or patterns of eating you are wanting to let go of.
-Let yourself feel how different foods impact on your body, as this awareness is a great starting point and also a good motivator to be able to make the changes you are wanting to make.
+Don’t put pressure on yourself to be perfect, but rather let yourself be and observe your relationship with the foods and the patterns of eating you are wanting to let go of.
+Let yourself feel how different foods impact on your body, as this awareness is a great starting point and also a good motivator to be able to make the changes you want to make.

-Get inspired with new recipes – unless you are eating a raw food diet, wholefoods generally take a bit of time and effort to prepare.
-For those who enjoy cooking this is a great thing, but for those who aren’t so keen, this can be a good reason to give up and head for the easy fix packet or take out option.
-For this reason it’s great to inspire yourself with new recipes and try different things to keep you motivated in the kitchen.
-Try signing up to a few recipe blogs (ours is awesome of course) that send out new recipes regularly or purchase a couple of good cookbooks.
-We recommend My Darling Lemon Thyme as a great recipe book and blog that promotes a wholefood diet, however there are many more out there.
+Get inspired with new recipes – in the exception of a raw food diet, wholefoods generally take a bit of time and effort to prepare.
+For those who enjoy cooking this can be a great thing, but for others who aren’t so keen, it’s a good enough reason to give up and head for the easy fix packet or take out option.
+One thing you can do in this situation is to get inspired with new recipes that will keep you motivated and on track.
+We recommend signing up to a few recipe blogs (ours is awesome of course) that send out new recipes regularly or purchasing a couple of good cookbooks.

-Shop in your local wholefoods store – buying in bulk foods stores that do not sell processed and packaged food is a great way of supporting your wholefoods diet and also contributes to less packaging waste in your local community.
+Shop in your local wholefoods store – buying from bulk foods stores that don’t sell processed and packaged foods is a great way of supporting your wholefoods diet and also has a bonus effect on the environment by contributing less packaging waste in our local communities.

-Combine your diet with exercise – Regular exercise and a wholefoods diet is a winning combination if we are looking to increase our vitality and well-being.
-The two go hand in hand and quite often one will motivate the other.
+Combine your diet with exercise – Regular exercise and a wholefoods diet is always a winning combination when we are looking to increase our vitality and well-being.
+The two go hand in hand and quite often one motivates the other.

 You might also like to read about our Top 5 Wholefoods To Support Anxiety